Welcome to Lake Palestine United Methodist Church

 When you arrive, you may park in the regular parking lot and walk to the amphitheater or if you prefer, drive toward the amphitheater where volunteers will point out where to park.

 We ask that congregation members maintain a distance of at least 6 feet from one another.
-I want to say here that I am aware that some people fee very uncomfortable with people coming close but they also feel very badly asking others to step back, and may hesitate to do so.
+Families may sit together.
+I want to say here that I am aware that some people feel very uncomfortable with people coming close, but they also feel very badly asking others to step back, and may hesitate to do so.
 Let’s not put anyone in that position and just keep our distance.

 If you are not feeling well or have any symptom consistent with Covid-19, we ask that you watch from home.